adj59-dev/adj59-dev.github.io/_posts/2025-09-27-nielsen-and-chuang:-chapter-4.md

 </details>

-#### Exercise 4.21 {#exercise-421}
+### Exercise 4.21 {#exercise-421}

-We are asked to verify that figure 4.8 implements the $C^2(U)$ operation.
-I did this by expressing all the gates in their matrix representation and multiplying together the ones on the right-hand side of the circuit inequality to get the effect of the combined circuit.
+I approached this exercise by expressing all the gates in their matrix representation and multiplying together the ones on the right-hand side of the circuit inequality to get the effect of the combined circuit.
 Then I pointed out that this is equal to the matrix representation of the circuit on the left-hand side of the circuit inequality.
 Since each gate requires an 8x8 matrix, this was a lot of matrix multiplication.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>